nikopj/nikopj.github.io/projects/dcdl.md

 Prior"*](https://arxiv.org/abs/2204.11146), for more results and information.

 ## Timeline
-- *In April 2022*, *CDLNet* was accpeted into \uline{IEEE Open Journal of Signal Processing}.
-Check out the [updated preprint](https://arxiv.org/abs/2103.04779) with noise-level generalization comparisons to CSCNet, ablation studies, and [more](/notes/cdlnet_supp).
+- *In April 2022*, *CDLNet* was accpeted into [IEEE Open Journal of Signal Processing](https://ieeexplore.ieee.org/document/9769957).
 We also published a preprint on parameterizing the filters of CDLNet with 2D real Gabor functions, [*"Gabor is Enough: Interpretable Deep Denoising with a Gabor Synthesis Dictionary Prior"*](https://arxiv.org/abs/2204.11146).